-Military personnel, their adult dependents, and civilians can receive services and information about the College including admissions, placement testing, academic counseling, and registration.
-The extension offices can also provide information about various military educational opportunities and services, such as Tuition Assistance and Servicemembers Opportunity Colleges (SOC).
+Military personnel, their family members, and civilians can receive services and information about the College including admissions, placement testing, academic counseling, and registration.
+The extension office can also provide information about various military educational opportunities such as Tuition Assistance.
+Coastal Carolina Community College has signed the DoD Memorandum of Understanding, and as such, agrees to abide by the Principles and Criteria of Servicemembers Opportunity Colleges; and by the Military Student Bill of Rights.

-In addition to curriculum course offerings, Camp Lejeune provides various continuing education courses and a learning lab with free tutoring and placement testing for students.
+In addition to curriculum course offerings, various continuing education courses are offered at Camp Lejeune.
+Learning labs, with free tutoring and placement testing for students, are available at the Camp Lejeune and MCAS New River extension sites.